sconetto/msa-docs/msa-docs/docs/interfaces/api-paycheck.md

 - Response 200 (application/json)

         {
-            "questions_url": "/questions"
+            "paycheck": "/payroll"
         }

-## Group Question
+## Group Payroll

 Resources related to questions in the API.

-## Question [/questions/{question_id}]
+## Payroll [/payroll/{year}/{month}/{payroll_number}{?{filter}={value}&}]

-A Question object has the following attributes:
+A Payroll object has the following attributes:

+- payroll_number
+- year
+- month
+- status
-- question
+- employees
-- published_at - An ISO8601 date when the question was published.
-- url
+- payment
-- choices - An array of Choice objects.

 - Parameters
-  - question_id: 1 (required, number) - ID of the Question in form of an integer
+  - payroll_number: 1 (optional, number) - Number of the Payroll in form of an integer
+  - year: 2019 (optional, number) - The year of the Payroll
+  - month: 2 (optional, number) - The month of the Payroll
+  - status: true (optional, boolean) - The status of the paycheck (true if active, false otherwise)

-### View a Questions Detail [GET]
+### View a Payroll Details [GET]

+- Request (URL)

+        URL: /payroll/2019/8/1?status=true

 - Response 200 (application/json)

         {
-            "question": "Favourite programming language?",
-            "published_at": "2014-11-11T08:40:51.620Z",
-            "url": "/questions/1",
+            "payroll_number": 1,
+            "year": 2019,
+            "month": 8,
+            "status": true,
+            "employees": [
+              "Miles Morales",
+              "Peter Parker"
+            ],
-            "choices": [
+            "payment": [
+              1.99,
+              1.99
+            ]
+        }

+### Create a new Payroll [POST]

+You may create a new payroll (if you have this permission) using this action.
+It takes a URL with the creation parameters.
+If there is a payroll for the given year and month, a new one will be created and the last one will be deactivated.

+- year (number) - The year of the Payroll
+- month (string) - The month of the Payroll

+- Request (URL)

+      URL: /payroll/2019/9

+- Response 200 (application/json)

         {
-                    "choice": "Swift",
-                    "url": "/questions/1/choices/1",
-                    "votes": 2048
-                }, {
-                    "choice": "Python",
-                    "url": "/questions/1/choices/2",
-                    "votes": 1024
-                }, {
-                    "choice": "Objective-C",
-                    "url": "/questions/1/choices/3",
-                    "votes": 512
-                }, {
-                    "choice": "Ruby",
-                    "url": "/questions/1/choices/4",
-                    "votes": 256
+            "payroll_number": 1,
+            "year": 2019,
+            "month": 9,
+            "status": true,
+            "employees": null,
+            "payment": null,
         }

+- Response 200 (application/json)

+        {
+            "new_payroll": {
+              "payroll_number": 2,
+              "year": 2019,
+              "month": 9,
+              "status": true,
+              "employees": null,
+              "payment": null,
+            },
+            "old_payroll": {
+              "payroll_number": 1,
+              "year": 2019,
+              "month": 9,
+              "status": true,
+              "employees": [
+                "Miles Morales",
+                "Peter Parker"
+             ],
+              "payment": [
+                1.99,
+                1.99
               ]
             }

-## Choice [/questions/{question_id}/choices/{choice_id}]

-- Parameters
-  - question_id: 1 (required, number) - ID of the Question in form of an integer
-  - choice_id: 1 (required, number) - ID of the Choice in form of an integer

-### Vote on a Choice [POST]

-This action allows you to vote on a question's choice.

-- Response 201

-  - Headers

-          Location: /questions/1

-## Questions Collection [/questions{?page}]

-- Parameters
-  - page: 1 (optional, number) - The page of questions to return

-### List All Questions [GET]
+        }

-- Response 200 (application/json)
+- Response 401 (application/json)

-  - Headers

-          Link: </questions?page=2>; rel="next"

   - Body

-          [
          {
-                  "question": "Favourite programming language?",
-                  "published_at": "2014-11-11T08:40:51.620Z",
-                  "url": "/questions/1",
-                  "choices": [
+            "message": "You're not allowed to perform this action" }

+### Update information on the Payroll [PATCH]

+You may update the payroll (if you have this permission) using this action.
+It takes a JSON with the objects you want to update.
+The updatable parameters are the following (if the objects is already fullfiled it will be overwrited):

+- status (boolean) - The status of the paycheck
+- employees (array[string]) - The list of employees that will be payed on that payroll
+- payment (array[float]) - The value of the employees salary

+- Request (URL)

+      URL: /payroll/2019/9/2

+- Request (application/json)

         {
-                          "choice": "Swift",
-                          "url": "/questions/1/choices/1",
-                          "votes": 2048
-                      }, {
-                          "choice": "Python",
-                          "url": "/questions/1/choices/2",
-                          "votes": 1024
-                      }, {
-                          "choice": "Objective-C",
-                          "url": "/questions/1/choices/3",
-                          "votes": 512
-                      }, {
-                          "choice": "Ruby",
-                          "url": "/questions/1/choices/4",
-                          "votes": 256
-                      }
+            "employees": [
+              "Steve Rogers",
+              "Miles Morales",
+              "Peter Parker"
+            ],
+            "payment: [
+              3.99,
+              1.99,
+              1.99
             ]
         }
-          ]

-### Create a New Question [POST]

-You may create your own question using this action.
-It takes a JSON object containing a question and a collection of answers in the form of choices.

-- question (string) - The question
-- choices (array[string]) - A collection of choices.

-- Request (application/json)
+- Response 200 (application/json)

         {
-            "question": "Favourite programming language?",
+            "payroll_number": 1,
+            "year": 2019,
+            "month": 9,
+            "status": true,
+            "employees": [
+              "Steve Rogers",
+              "Miles Morales",
+              "Peter Parker"
+            ],
-            "choices": [
+            "payment": [
-                "Swift",
-                "Python",
-                "Objective-C",
-                "Ruby"
+              3.99,
+              1.99,
+              1.99
             ]
         }

-- Response 201 (application/json)
+- Response 401 (application/json)

-  - Headers

-          Location: /questions/2

   - Body

          {
-              "question": "Favourite programming language?",
-              "published_at": "2014-11-11T08:40:51.620Z",
-              "url": "/questions/2",
-              "choices": [
+            "message": "You're not allowed to perform this action" }

+### Delete Payroll [DELETE]

+You may create a new payroll (if you have this permission) using this action.
+It takes a URL with the search to delete parameters.
+Caution, this action is irreversible.

+- Request (URL)

+      URL: /payroll/2019/9/2

+      OR

+      URL: /payroll/2019?month=9&status=false

+- Response 200 (application/json)

+  - Body

          {
-                      "choice": "Swift",
-                      "url": "/questions/2/choices/1",
-                      "votes": 0
-                  }, {
-                      "choice": "Python",
-                      "url": "/questions/2/choices/2",
-                      "votes": 0
-                  }, {
-                      "choice": "Objective-C",
-                      "url": "/questions/2/choices/3",
-                      "votes": 0
-                  }, {
-                      "choice": "Ruby",
-                      "url": "/questions/2/choices/4",
-                      "votes": 0
+            "deleted_payrolls": [2]
          }

-              ]
+         OR

+         {
+           "deleted_payrolls": [2, 3]
          }

+- Response 401 (application/json)

+  - Body

+         {
+            "message": "You're not allowed to perform this action" }